Call-with-current-continuation

 In the Scheme computer programming language, the procedure call-with-current-continuation, abbreviated call/cc, is used as a control flow operator.
-It has been adopted by several other programming languages.
+It has also been adopted by several other programming languages.

 Taking a function f as its only argument, (call/cc f) within an expression is applied to the current continuation of the expression.

 For example ((call/cc f) e2) is equivalent to applying f to the current continuation of the expression.
 The current continuation is given by replacing (call/cc f) by a variable c bound by a lambda abstraction, so the current continuation is (lambda (c) (c e2)).
 Applying the function f to it gives the final result (f (lambda (c) (c e2))).